meteor/meteor/content/data-loading.md

 });
 ```

-Things can get more complicated; for instance you may want to deal with documents being removed, or share the polling between multiple users (in a case where the data being polled isn't private to that user).
+Things can get more complicated; for instance you may want to deal with documents being removed, or share the work of polling between multiple users (in a case where the data being polled isn't private to that user), rather than doing the exact same poll for each interested user.

 <h2 id="publications-as-rest">Accessing a publication as a REST endpoint</h2>